Trading Education

 • Short preceding trends produce better results: Trends under 3 months leading into the triangle yielded 167% average gains versus 91% for trends over 6 months.
 Fresh momentum outperforms exhausted momentum.

-How to Trade the Bust
+How to trade the bust

 Crypto markets introduce several structural factors that alter how symmetrical triangles form and resolve compared to traditional equities.

-The 24/7 Trading Factor
+The 24/7 trading factor

 The continuous trading cycle eliminates opening gaps, which in equities sometimes provide immediate breakout confirmation.
 In crypto, breakouts tend to unfold more gradually, and the absence of session boundaries means breakouts can occur during thin weekend liquidity when false signals are most common.
 A Saturday morning breakout on low volume deserves much more skepticism than a Tuesday afternoon breakout during peak trading hours.